-Infrastructure - hospitals, schools, street signs, police and fire departments

-- Utilities electric lines/poles/transformers, telephone lines, radio communication - Transportation debris clean-up - Residential mobile homes, garages, trees and limbs, siding, windows - Businesses signs, windows, siding, billboards - Agricultural buildings, crops, livestock - Vehicles campers, boats, windshields, body, paint
+- Infrastructure hospitals, schools, street signs, police and fire departments - Utilities electric lines/poles/transformers, telephone lines, radio communication - Transportation debris clean-up - Residential mobile homes, garages, trees and limbs, siding, windows - Businesses signs, windows, siding, billboards - Agricultural buildings, crops, livestock - Vehicles campers, boats, windshields, body, paint

 Based on review of the historic patterns of thunderstorms associated with high wind, hail, or lightning, there are no specific municipalities that have unusual risks.
 The events are relatively uniform and a countywide concern.
-High wind is a primary concern with Vilas County officials and was ranked as a priority issue with the City of Eagle River.
+The heavily forested nature of the county led a number of communities (Towns of Arbor Vitae, Lac du Flambeau, Land O' Lakes, Presque Isle, Washington and Winchester) to identify strong winds as a significant concern due to the potential for trees and powerlines down.
+Similarly, the City of Eagle River mitigation planning meeting identified concerns for strong winds resulting in power outages and other disruption.